hashicorp/terraform/website/docs/cli/cloud/command-line-arguments.html.md

   a mismatch.

-    Normally state-modification operations require using a local version of Terraform CLI which is compatible with the Terraform version selected for the remote workspace as part of its settings.
-This is to avoid the local operation creating a new state snapshot which the workspace's remote execution environment would then be unable to decode.
+    Normally state-modification operations require using a local version of Terraform CLI that is compatible with the Terraform version selected for the remote workspace as part of its settings.
+This is to avoid the local operation creating a new state snapshot that the workspace's remote execution environment would then be unable to decode.

     Overriding this check can result in a Terraform Cloud workspace that is